-4. If you set supervisor.run.worker.as.user to true, make sure that the user that the workers are running under (typically the storm keytab) has read access on those keytabs.
+4. If you set supervisor.run.worker.as.user to true (see Running Workers as Users in Configuring Storm for Kerberos over Ambari), make sure that the user that the workers are running under (typically the storm keytab) has read access on those keytabs.
 This is a manual step; an admin needs to go to each supervisor node and run chmod to give file system permissions to the users on these keytab files.